 San Diego DUI While on Probation Lawyer

 When you are placed on DUI probation in California, the court will impose a zero alcohol tolerance as a term of your probation condition.
 Your BAC, however, may dictate what you will be charged with if you are arrested for, or charged with, violating your probation.
-If your BAC was .08 or higher, then in addition to the probation violation the Prosecutor will likely bring new DUI charges, which are discussed in greater detail under
+If your BAC was .08 or higher, then in addition to the probation violation the Prosecutor will likely bring new DUI charges.

 I was not drunk.
 Can I be charged with DUI for smoking marijuana or taking prescription medications?If you were arrested for DUI but didn’t have alcohol in your system, you can still be charged with DUI.
 There are a number different charges associated with misdemeanor and felony DUI.
 You can be charged with an (f) count if you consumed any intoxicating drugs, regardless of whether they are illegal or prescription.
 But, if you were under the influence of both alcohol and drugs, then you can be charged with an (e) count for driving under the influence of drugs and alcohol.